samkos/ludion/docs/install.rst

 This installation supposes that the current user

 - has created an account on AWS
+- has set up the AWS Email Service, SES in order to be able to send a mail from AWS

 and that he installed on a local machine